awesome-astra/docs/docs/pages/astra/create-token.md

 ## A - Overview

-As stated in the [Create Account](create-account) page the security token are associated to one and only one organization and only one role.
+As stated in the [Create Account](create-account) page the security token is associated to one and only one organization and only one role.

 ```mermaid
   graph TD